DWI Recovery Court

 The program blends judicial oversight by a program judge, supervision by probation officers, a designated court calendar, use of incentives to reward and improve performance, graduated sanctions for non–compliance, and comprehensive substance abuse treatment and ancillary services to address causative factors associated with the offense.
 The program has been a key component in this Court’s efforts to enhance community safety, promote evidence–based practices for offender accountability, and support offender rehabilitation.

-The DWI Recovery Court program team consists of one judge, five probation officers, a leadworker, a program manager, and a programs division director.
-The Presiding Judge is the Honorable Christine Rodriguez.
+The DWI Recovery Court program team consists of one judge, five probation officers, a leadworker, a program manager, and a program division director.
+The Presiding Judge is the Honorable Christine E. Rodriguez.
 Judge Rodriguez also maintains a regular docket, in addition to donating her time to the program.

 Co–Occurring Disorders Track